Web novels in South Korea: Ridi

-Genre
+Genres

 The genres of web novels are complex and fast, but the representative genres can be divided into romance, fantasy, martial arts, and modernity.
 In web novels, romance genres are produced and consumed the most.
 In the case of Naver, a total of 25,542 web novels were posted on the N store as of August 2015, of which romance topped the list with 13,164 (64.08 percent).
 SF and Fantasy came in second with 3,540 pieces (17.23%), martial arts ranked third with 2,420 pieces (11.78%), mystery fifth with 865 pieces (4.36%), and Light Novel (ライトノベル) with 238 pieces (1.16%).
 Recently, Romance Fantasy has been in the spotlight.
 Romance Fantasy is a new genre novel that has been available on Naver since April 2017, meaning romance-based fantasy.
 While fantasy mainly uses hero adventure stories as its main story line, Romance Fantasy mainly uses romance as its main story line.
 Game web novels are also gaining popularity.
 Game web novels typically use game elements such as quests, items, and NPCs as narrative materials.
 Game web novels are intermingling with fantasy novels, expanding their reach with young readers who are familiar with the game.